ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/data-sources/notion.md

 title: Notion
 ---

-ToolJet can connect to a Notion workspace to do operations on notion pages, databases and blocks.
+ToolJet can connect to a Notion workspace to do operations on notion pages, databases, users and blocks.

 <div style={{paddingTop:'24px'}}>